 Cultural Landscapes.
 In addition to this, Alison has a background in the arts and trades,

-experience which supports her role as Building Operations Manager of Artscape Wychwood
+experience which supports her role as Building Operations Manager of Wychwood

 Barns, a heritage structure converted into residential, studio and community spaces.